-Put a centerline on the outboard face of the F-796B angle and cleco it on the inside of the longerons using the upper pilot hole drilled in the angle.
-When the centerline on the angle is visible through the lowest hole in the side skin, drill and cleco it to the fuselage.
-Match-drill the remaining holes through the angle using the holes in the skin as guides.
-Drill as straight as possible so as to minimize any hole position error due to the gap between the skin and angle.
+Put a centerline on the outboard face of the F-996C angle and cleco it on the inside of the longerons and F-9101 web, using the upper pilot hole drilled in the angle.
+When the centerline is visible in the lower hole, drill and cleco it to the fuselage.